-At this time, the Society learned it was entitled to some payment from VIHA towards the running costs.
-Next came Medical Assistant Crystal Harris-Johnson (paid for by VIHA), computer support, and custodial staff (paid for by the Society), which relieved the Nurse Practitioners from administrative work and the Board from custodial duties.
+Because the Clinic now officially existed, Island Health agreed to provide a Nurse Practitioner three days a week.
+It soon became apparent that the Clinic was too busy and, with the help of Area Manager Enid O’Hara, operational hours were increased.
+The Clinic is now open Mondays to Thursdays.
+At this time, the Society learned it was entitled to some payment from Island Health towards the running costs.
+Next came a Medical Assistant paid for by Island Health, along with computer support and custodial staff paid for by the Society.
+This relieved the Nurse Practitioner from administrative work and the Board from custodial duties.

-The SCHS Board thanks everyone who has supported and continues to support this much needed addition to our wonderful community.
+The SCHS Board thanks everyone who has supported and continues to support this much needed addition to our community.